tbensky/PhysicsLabs/README.md

 There are no data-derived results here, but everything posted allows one to arrive at a results themselves.
 In other words, one must engage in each lab, "take data" from any videos or images, understand how each works, and do the analysis to arrive at a given result.

-It is hoped this "quaratine version" of these labs will allow the student to have as full of a "lab experience" as possible, minus (unfortunately) pushing the buttons on the equipment.
+It is hoped the "quaratine versions" of the labs will allow the student to have as full of a "lab experience" as possible, minus (unfortunately) pushing the buttons on the equipment.

 ## Cratering